fengyuanchen/cropper/CONTRIBUTING.md

 ### Browser support

 Remember that Cropper supports multiple browsers and their versions; any contributed code must work in all of them.
 You can refer to the [browser support page](https://github.com/fengyuanchen/cropper#browser-support) for the current list of supported browsers.

+## Notes for pull request

+- Keep the same code style.
+- Don't change the files of the `dist` directory.